 University Research Compliance Office

-University activities that may involve research on human subjects, laboratory animal care and use, or propose to use recombinant DNA or biohazardous materials, must comply with applicable federal, state or local rules, regulations and guidelines.
-KSU has university-wide committees that provide regulatory oversight and guidance in these three critical areas.
+All K-State faculty must complete Export Controls Program training, and Financial Conflict of Interest is highly encouraged.
+Other university activities that may involve research on human subjects, laboratory animal care and use, or that propose to use recombinant DNA or biohazardous materials must comply with applicable federal, state or local rules, regulations and guidelines.
+K-State has university-wide committees that provide regulatory oversight and guidance in these three critical areas.
 Individuals who plan efforts in any of these areas must receive formal approval from the appropriate compliance committee prior to commencement of the project.

 Online Training Updated 7/14/15